Whether you hate or love personal branding, it’s here to stay.

 With Personal Branding, Sell Less On Social Media To Sell More

 Companies exist to sell a specific product or service.

 For personal brands, the product is secondary.

-Make sure that you’re a *giver* rather than a *taker*; people are more likely to believe your recommendations when you aren’t constantly trying to get them to buy something.
+Be a *giver* rather than a *taker*.
+People are more likely to believe your recommendations when you aren’t constantly selling to them.

-People will also look forward to consuming your content because it generally comes with no-strings-attached, and on the few occasions that you do promote something for sale, they won’t mind that much.
+People will also more readily consume your content.
+On the few occasions that you do promote something for sale, they won’t mind that much.

-Not everyone is prepared to expose themselves to the vulnerability that inevitably comes with building an authentic and transparent brand.
+Not everyone is prepared to expose themselves to the vulnerability building your personal brand.

 For this reason, some people opt for anonymity.
 The problem with this is that when your face is not the brand of what you are building, then you are—almost by definition—not a personal brand.

 Before you decide to build a personal brand behind a veil of anonymity, consider this blurb from a curiosity.com article:

 Princeton University psychology professor, Alexander Todorov, humans are “wired to look to faces to understand the person’s intentions.”
 A 2006 study shows that people decide whether or not they trust someone new after as little as 100 milliseconds… that’s faster than a heartbeat.
 And, as it turns out, a lot of our judgments are pretty predictable.
 After looking at a series of photos with varying facial features and expressions, most participants found faces with stereotypically feminine/baby-like facial features and happy expressions to be more kind and trustworthy, while mature and neutral faces were deemed more dominant and untrustworthy.